qlero/faceforensics_reproduction/input_videos/README.md

 ### convert_videos2images.py script

 This script converts all the videos downloaded via the ``download.py`` script into series of images cropped at the face bounding box.
+Refer back to the root ``README.md`` for the description of the process.

 ### Note on downloading all videos